Khwaja Nazimuddin: Dismissal

 The agitations and violence spread through the successful Bengali language movement and the riots in Lahore proved the inability of Nazimuddin's government, as he was widely seen as weak in running the government administration.

 In an attempt to improve the economy and internal security, Malik Ghulam asked Prime Minister Nazimuddin to step down in the wider interest of the country.
-Nazimuddin refused to oblige, and Malik Ghulam used reserve powers granted in the Government of India Act 1935, dismissed Nazimuddin.
+Nazimuddin refused to oblige, and Malik Ghulam used reserve powers granted in the Government of India Act 1935, dismissed Nazimuddin in what was seen as a constitutional coup.

 Nazimuddin then requested the Federal Court of Pakistan's intervention against this action, but the Chief Justice, Muhammad Munir did not rule on the legality of the dismissal, but instead forced new elections to be held in 1954.
 Malik Ghulam appointed another Bengali politician, Muhammad Ali Bogra who was then serving as the Pakistan Ambassador to the United States, as the new prime minister until the new elections to be held in 1954.